roman-milk/roman-milk.github.io/two-moms-two-laps.md

  An hour into the movie he had left us behind.
 I knew he was going too fast, and it took me a few minutes to get enough of his attention to slow him down.
 I waved my popcorn bucket, and nodded to the back of the theater.
 He took the hint.

  "Too much, too soon," I warned him.
-Report_Story #2